-Experts have argued that the dose levels established in the CDC guideline are arbitrary.
-Millions of Americans currently receive 90 mg MED/day for needed pain control [56].
-The true risk factors for toxicity and overdose include organ dysfunction, pain control, tolerance, drug interactions, psychiatric disorders, history of substance use disorder, genetic variation, and concurrent benzodiazepine/ other CNS sedative use [6].
-Critics have also asserted that the guideline neglects to mention the serious consequences from undertreated chronic pain [59].

-In addition, the opioid dosing limits for acute pain were based on emergency department prescribing guidelines for non-traumatic, nonsurgical pain, to provide analgesia until the acute pain resolves or the patient sees his or her primary care provider [5].
+Experts argued that the dose levels established in the 2016 CDC guideline were arbitrary, ignoring the fact that millions of Americans receive 90 mg MED/day for needed pain control [102].
+While the 2022 guideline no longer recommends dosage thresholds, it still urges practitioners to be cautious about prescribing more than 50 MME/day [187; 188].
+In addition, the opioid dosing limits for acute pain were based on emergency department prescribing guidelines for nontraumatic, nonsurgical pain, to provide analgesia until the acute pain resolves or the patient sees his or her primary care provider [5].
 As such, the recommendation is unlikely to be helpful in a chronic pain guideline.
+Practicing pain management clinicians have expressed several specific concerns about the 2022 guideline recommendations [189].